 Reaching your goals by using data

 Many businesses have similar goals.
-You may want to:- Improve cash flow
+You may want to:

 - Lower debt